-On June 24, 2022, the Company entered into an amendment (the "Amendment") to its December 16, 2019 Credit Agreement (the "Credit Agreement"; as amended by the Amendment, the "Amended Credit Agreement") with a syndicate of banks and Bank of America, National Association as administrative agent, to, among other things, (i) extend the existing maturity date of the revolving facility to June 24, 2027, (ii) provide for a new delayed draw term loan facility as described below, (iii) replace the London interbank offered rate with forward-looking SOFR term rate ("Term SOFR") as described below, and (iv) replace the existing financial covenants with the financial covenant described below.
+On June 24, 2022, the Company entered into an amendment (the "Amendment") to its December 16, 2019 Credit Agreement (the "Credit Agreement"; as amended by the Amendment, the "Amended Credit Agreement") with a syndicate of banks and Bank of America, National Association as administrative agent, to, among other things, (i) extend the existing maturity date of the revolving facility to June 24, 2027, (ii) provide for a new delayed draw term loan facility as described below, (iii) replace the London interbank offered rate with forward-looking Secured Overnight Financing Rate ("SOFR") term rate ("Term SOFR") as described below, and (iv) replace the existing financial covenants with the financial covenant described below.
 The Amended Credit Agreement provides for five-year senior secured credit facilities in an aggregate amount of \$1,150.0 million comprised of a \$650.0 million revolving credit facility (the "Revolver") and a \$500.0 million delayed draw term loan facility (the "Delayed Draw Facility", and together with the Revolver, the "Credit Facilities").
+The Delayed Draw Facility expired on June 24, 2023.
 The Amended Credit Agreement also provides that, under certain circumstances, the Company may incur term loans or increase the aggregate principal amount of revolving commitments by an aggregate amount up to \$250.0 million plus an unlimited amount subject to a consolidated secured net leverage ratio of 3.25 to 1.00.

-Extensions of credit under the Delayed Draw Facility were available to the Company in up to two advances through June 24, 2023.
-Any amounts undrawn under the Delayed Draw Facility as of June 24, 2023 are no longer available to the Company.
 The Amended Credit Agreement contains certain customary affirmative and negative covenants that, among other things, restrict the Company's ability to incur additional indebtedness, grant liens and make certain acquisitions, investments, asset dispositions and restricted payments.
 In addition, the Amended Credit Agreement contains a covenant that requires the Company to maintain a maximum consolidated secured leverage ratio of 3.50 to 1.00 (which may be temporarily increased to 4.00 following certain material acquisitions under certain circumstances) (the "Financial Covenant").

-The principal balance of the Delayed Draw Facility, if any, is subject to annual term loan amortization of 2.5% for the fiscal quarters ending September 30, 2022 through June 30, 2024, and 5.0% for the fiscal quarter ending September 30, 2024 through June 30, 2027, with the remaining principal due at maturity.
 The principal balance of the Revolver, if any, is due at maturity.
 The Credit Facilities mature on June 24, 2027 and any unpaid principal balance is payable on this date.
 The Credit Facilities may also be prepaid and terminated early by the Company at any time without premium or penalty (subject to customary breakage fees).

 Amounts outstanding under the Amended Credit Agreement will bear interest at a rate equal to, at the Company's election, either Term SOFR plus a SOFR adjustment of 0.10%, plus an interest rate margin between 1.125% per annum and 2.00% per annum, depending on the Company's consolidated net leverage ratio, or base rate plus an interest rate margin between 0.125% per annum and 1.00% per annum depending on the Company's consolidated net leverage ratio.
-In addition, the Company will be required to pay to the lenders a ticking fee of 0.20% per annum on the actual daily unused portion of the Delayed Draw Facility, and a quarterly commitment fee ranging from 0.175% to 0.300% per annum on the actual daily unused amount of the Revolver, based upon the Company's consolidated net leverage ratio at such time, and fees relating to the issuance of letters of credit.
+In addition, the Company will be required to pay to the lenders a quarterly commitment fee ranging from 0.175% to 0.300% per annum on the actual daily unused amount of the Revolver, based upon the Company's consolidated net leverage ratio at such time, and fees relating to the issuance of letters of credit.

-As of April 30, 2023 and 2022, there was no outstanding liability under the Credit Facilities and the credit facilities under the Credit Agreement prior to the Amendment (the "Prior Credit Facility"), respectively.
-The unamortized debt issuance costs associated with the Amended Credit Agreement was \$4.2 million as of April 30, 2023 and \$2.4 million under the Credit Agreement as of April 30, 2022.
+As of April 30, 2024 and 2023, there was no outstanding liability under the Credit Facilities.
+The unamortized debt issuance costs associated with the Amended Credit Agreement was \$3.2 million and \$4.2 million as of April 30, 2024 and 2023, respectively.
 The debt issuance costs were included in other current assets and other non-current assets on the consolidated balance sheets.
-As of April 30, 2023, the Company was in compliance with its debt covenants.
+As of April 30, 2024, the Company was in compliance with its debt covenants.